Pneumococcal Vaccine for Infants – Schedule, Dosage & Side-effects

 - What to Do If One Pneumococcal Vaccine Is Missed

-What Is Pneumococcal Vaccine?
+What Is the Pneumococcal Vaccine?

 This disease is caused by the Streptococcus pneumoniae bacteria.
 This bacteria either infect people, or reside in the throat of a person without causing any illness to him.
 These bacteria can spread through carriers (a person carrying the bacteria but not showing symptoms of illness) via tiny droplets from the mouth or nose during breathing, coughing, or sneezing.
-This bacteria causes infection in the middle ear, sinus cavities, and the respiratory tract.
+This bacteria causes infection in the middle ear, sinus cavities, and the respiratory tract (2).
 Pneumonia injection for babies is being administered today to avoid these infections.

 Why It Is Essential for a Child to Get This Vaccine

 It is recommended that all kids below the age of two years, as well as adults older than 65 years of age, get the pneumococcal vaccine.
 Children are susceptible to harmful ear infections when affected by the Streptococcus bacteria.
 Diseases such as pneumonia and meningitis can develop within the affected host within a few days of being infected.
-It is thus essential for a child to get this vaccine.
+It is thus essential for a child to get this vaccine (4).

 The vaccine dosage must be given at the correct times, and should be completed.
 As even one less dose can pose a risk to your baby’s health, we recommend using our Vaccination Tracker.
 This tool will tell you exactly when you need to take your baby to the doctor.
 With the ‘Reminder Set for’ feature, you can prevent your little one from a severe ear infection and other diseases.